 How Does Matter Work?

 This application layer is useless without consistent communication between devices, though.
 So the standard will specify the communication technologies to be used.
-Initially this will be Wi-Fi (for high bandwidth) and Thread (for low bandwidth/low power) for operational use, and Bluetooth for commissioning and setup.
+Initially this will be Wi-Fi (for high bandwidth) and Thread (for low bandwidth/low power) for operational use, and Bluetooth for initial discovery and provisioning.
 This is a common use of Bluetooth in the smart device market now, and many device makers use this to simplify locating and pairing with a new device already.

 As with other standards in the market, device makers will need to seek certification in order to be able to label their products as Matter compatible.
 We don’t know if any stricter enforcement will be applied yet at the network level.
 Certification will be performed by the Connectivity Standards Alliance in the same way that ZigBee implementation is certified today.

 The Matter standard holds the promise is unifying the smart home space and enabling faster, more reliable, and more secure device integration that many devices offer today.
 More importantly, it will open up the market by enabling the use of any device with any app or platform.